unnynet/unnynet-docs/docs/requests/get_api.md

 # GET API

-There are a lot of information about a player, stored in UnnyNet, which you might need for your game.
+There are a lot of information about a player stored in UnnyNet, which you might need for your game.

 Please make sure to read about [ResponseData and Errors](/response_data) before moving forward.